nixworks/public/news/2013/05/23/README.md

 ##### Ford Motor Company
 ### [Ford Motor Company announces the closure of its Australian manufacturing operations in October 2016, including a car factory in Broadmeadows and an engine plant in Geelong with a loss of 1,200 jobs. ](/news/2013/05/23/ford-motor-company-announces-the-closure-of-its-australian-manufacturing-operations-in-october-2016-including-a-car-factory-in-broadmeadows.md)
-_Context: Geelong, Broadmeadows, Australia, Ford Motor Company_
+_Context: Australia, Ford Motor Company, Geelong, Broadmeadows_

 ##### India
 ### [Five people are killed and thirty eight injured in a road accident in the eastern Indian state of Odisha. ](/news/2013/05/23/five-people-are-killed-and-thirty-eight-injured-in-a-road-accident-in-the-eastern-indian-state-of-odisha.md)
-_Context: Odisha, India_
+_Context: India, Odisha_

 ##### Interstate 5
 ### [The Interstate 5 bridge over the Skagit River collapses in the US town of Mount Vernon, Washington, dumping vehicles in the river but with no fatalities. ](/news/2013/05/23/the-interstate-5-bridge-over-the-skagit-river-collapses-in-the-us-town-of-mount-vernon-washington-dumping-vehicles-in-the-river-but-with-n.md)